Darxo/Hardened/README.md

 ### Skills

 - **Chop** now has a 50% chance to decapitate (up from 25%)
+- **Cover Ally** (granted by **Shield Expert**) is mostly reworked.
+It still costs 4 Action Points and 20 Fatigue and can only target adjacent allies.
+It now grants the target defenses equal to the base defenses of the users equipped shield and it causes the user to lose an equal amount of defenses.
+It still lasts until the start of your next turn or until you get stunned or move away from that target
 - **Dazed** no longer reduces the Stamina by 25%.
 It now increases the fatigue cost of all non-attacks by 25%
 - **Distracted** (caused by **Throw Dirt**) now reduces the damage by 20% (down from 35%) and disables the targets Zone of Control during the effect
 - **Encourage** (granted by **Supporter**) can no longer make someone confident and it no longer requires the user to have a higher morale than the target per tile distance.